manieshablakey/gender-prediction-models/README.md

-This notebook uses the Student Alcohol Consumption dataset from Kaggle.
+This notebook uses the Student Alcohol Consumption dataset from Kaggle (https://www.kaggle.com/uciml/student-alcohol-consumption).
 It contains demographic, social and academic information relating to students in a maths course at two secondary schools in Portugal.
 Data is provided for a total of 33 features related to each student, including gender.
 The objective of this notebook is to build and evaluate two machine learning models to predict the gender of a student.

 Preliminary analyses of all the study features is initially conducted and presented in graphical form.